MeteoGroup/weather-api/README.md

 Parameter | unit
 ---------------|-----
-minAirTemperature       | Degree or Fahrenheit maxAirTemperature       | Degree or Fahrenheit airTemperature          | Degree or Fahrenheit dewPointTemperature     | Degree or Fahrenheit precipitation           | mm or inch            // !! clarify! precipitationLastHour   | mm or inch            // !! clarify! windSpeed               | m/s or km/h or m/h or BFT
-windGust                | in Knots or m/h or km/h
-date, time, time offset | timestamps including date, time and a zime offset are encoded in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).
+minAirTemperature                         | Degree or Fahrenheit maxAirTemperature                         | Degree or Fahrenheit airTemperature                            | Degree or Fahrenheit dewPointTemperature                       | Degree or Fahrenheit precipitation                             | mm or inch precipitationLastHour                     | mm or inch windSpeed                                 | m/s or km/h or m/h or BFT windGust                                  | in Knots or m/h or km/h date, time, time offset                   | timestamps including date, time and a zime offset are encoded in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601). precipitationProbabilityInPercent100based | a percentage which refers to the amount of precipitation probability

 ## PresentWeather (object)